SeanPeppers/FieldVision/counting_app/README.md

-# Define the markdown content
-markdown_content = """# YOLO11 Object Counting API
+# YOLO11 Object Counting API

 This project provides a production-ready FastAPI application for performing object counting in video files using Ultralytics YOLO11.
 It allows you to upload a video, process it with a pre-trained YOLO model, and receive an output video with detected and counted objects.